Raiden-Makoto/MinerCycle/README.md

 ![ML](https://img.shields.io/badge/Model-Random%20Forest-orange)

 ## 📋 Executive Summary
-This project utilizes Machine Learning (Random Forest Regression & Classification) to accelerate the discovery of lightweight, high-stiffness structural materials.
+The discovery of lightweight, high-stiffness materials is critical for transforming the aerospace and automotive industries, where reducing mass directly translates to increased fuel efficiency, range, and payload capacity, while high stiffness ensures these structural components maintain their shape and integrity under heavy loads.
+Moreover, these materials are essential for reducing global carbon emissions and enabling next-generation technologies, such as long-range electric vehicles and cost-effective space exploration platforms.

+This project utilized Machine Learning (Random Forest Regression & Classification) to discover novel MAX-phase composites, which are advanced materials that combine metallic and ceramic properties using layered ternary compounds $M_{n+1}AX_n$, where $M$=transition metal, $A$=Group IIIA/IVA element, $X$=C/N/B, $n$=1-3.
+These compounds are hexagonal, layered nanostructures with strong M-X bonds (covalent/metallic) and weaker M-A bonds, allowing us to combine ceramic strength (high modulus) with metallic properties (conductivity, machinability, plastic deformation), in addition to thermal/oxidation resistance and damage tolerance.

 By training on 10,000+ materials from the **Materials Project** database, the model learned to predict the elastic properties and thermodynamic stability of uncharacterized compounds.
-The pipeline successfully "rediscovered" known MAX-phase ceramics (validating accuracy) and identified **Niobium Silicon Carbide (Nb₂SiC)** as a novel candidate with a specific stiffness **60% higher than industry-standard steel**.
+The pipeline successfully "rediscovered" known MAX-phase ceramics such as V2PC (validating accuracy), and identified **Niobium Silicon Carbide (Nb2SiC)** as a novel candidate with a specific stiffness **60% higher than industry-standard steel**.

 ---

 ## 🚀 Key Results

 ### 1. The Novel Discovery: Nb₂SiC
-The model identified **Nb₂SiC** as a high-potential candidate that does not currently exist in the training database.
+The model identified **Nb₂SiC** as a high-potential candidate.
 * **Predicted Specific Stiffness:** ~43 GPa/(g/cm³)
 * **Comparison:** 1.7x more efficient than Titanium Alloy; 1.6x more efficient than Steel.
 * **Status:** High-priority candidate for Density Functional Theory (DFT) validation.

 ### 2. Validation (The "Sanity Check")
-To ensure the model learned physical laws rather than noise, I analyzed its predictions for known materials:
+To ensure the model learned physical laws rather than noise, its predictions were analyzed for known materials:
 * **Ti₂SiC:** Model predicted **96% Stability** (Correct: It is a well-known stable MAX phase).
 * **V₂PC:** Model predicted **77% Stability** (Correct: It is a known metastable material).
 * **Conclusion:** The model correctly distinguishes between stable, metastable, and unstable chemistries.